syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      default behavior.
 If you are prompted and provide a name, you can use that name with `M-? -' to remove that predicate.

-   - `isearchp-prompt-for-isearch-prompt-prefix' says whether to prompt you for a prefix to add to the Isearch prompt.
+   - `isearchp-prompt-for-prompt-prefix-flag' says whether to prompt you for a prefix to add to the Isearch prompt.
 You are prompted by default, but if you don't care to see such a prompt prefix and you don't want to be bothered by it, you can